 We love our basic but comfortable klotok.
 Downstairs is the crew’s quarters and the kitchen.
 The top deck is all ours and from here we watch hornbills fly overhead, orangutans build their nests in trees on the riverbank and Proboscis monkeys swing from the trees at dusk.
 At times we share the deck with an orangutan, and a gibbon called Boy drops in while we have lunch.
 At night we dine by candlelight and sleep on a soft mattress on the deck in the open air.
 The clear night sky overflows with stars above us.
 We go to sleep listening to the gentle waves and the river breeze cooling us.

 Over the next few days, we not only experience the friendliness and warmth of the locals but we encounter the most heartwarming moments with primates that we will treasure for the rest of our life.
 Our days are spent with the orangutans and other wildlife in the rainforest.
 We meet the macaques, gibbons and orangutans including the notorious Unyuk and her baby Ulexa.
-Over the next few days, we get to know the individual orangutans, and their intelligence and human-like sense of humour never ceases to amaze us.
+We get to know the individual orangutans, and their intelligence and human-like sense of humour never ceases to amaze us.

 Unyuk & Ulexa